 Pell grant revenues generally follow enrollment trends.
-As the College's allocation-eligible enrollment softened during FY 2021, so did the College's Pell Grant revenue.
-For FY 2021, the College attempted to hold other fees as stable as possible, resulting in only small changes in these revenues.
+As the College's allocation-eligible enrollment leveled off during FY 2022, so did the College's Pell Grant revenue.
+For FY 2022, the College attempted to keep other fees as stable as possible, resulting in only small changes in these revenues.
 In addition, the College serves some students and offers some programs on a fee-only basis, as allowed by law.
+An example is the Continuing Education program.

-In FY 2021, grant and contract revenues increased by \$1.1 million compared with FY 2020.
+In FY 2022, grant and contract revenues decreased by \$4.1 million when compared with FY 2021.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
+In FY 2022, state and local grants and contracts decreased by \$3.7 million primarily due to Higher Education Emergency Relief Funds (HEERF) awarded to the College in FY 2020.